12 LGBTQ Activists Who Have Changed American History

 The man who was known as the Mayor of Castro Street has a pretty stacked legacy.
 In 1977, Harvey Milk won a seat on the San Francisco Board of Supervisors, becoming the first openly gay elected official in California and one of the first in the country.
 Although he was assassinated just one year after winning the election, during his short stint in office, he helped pass the first gay rights ordinance in the country, which protected people from being fired for their sexual orientation.
 He also encouraged members of the community to knock down the closet doors.
 “Harvey understood that the single most important political act anyone could take was simply to come out—to reveal their true nature to their friends, families, and coworkers,” his protégé Cleve Jones told NBC News on the 40th anniversary of Milk’s death.

 In 2009, Barack Obama posthumously awarded Milk the Presidential Medal of Freedom, and Sean Penn won the Best Actor Academy Award for portraying him in the 2008 film Milk.
 Not all Oscar-winning films are so obviously worthy.
-Check out these 11 that you may have forgotten actually won.

 Although she is best known as an Academy Award–winning screen icon, Elizabeth Taylor was an advocate for gay men long before it was fashionable to be one in Hollywood.
 A co-star and close friend of closeted actors Montgomery Clift and Rock Hudson in the 1950s, Taylor was particularly sympathetic to the trials and tribulations gay men faced in a world that was inhospitable to them.
 In 1985, when they faced an even more deadly enemy, AIDS, Taylor co-founded the American Foundation for AIDS Research (amfAR) with Dr. Mathilde Krim and urged President Ronald Reagan and Congress to stop ignoring the crisis.
 Through amfAR and the Elizabeth Taylor AIDS Foundation, which she launched in 1991, the actress turned activist helped raise hundreds of millions of dollars for AIDS research.
 “She stood out as almost the lone star, if you will, when most people were running in the opposite direction,” former amfAR president Dr. Mervyn Silverman told NPR in 2011.
 Here are some of the best LGBTQ books to read right now.